Jensen-Shannon Divergence Based Novel Loss Functions for Bayesian Neural Networks: Minimisation of the proposed loss functions

-where,
+where,\\ $ (\sigma_{\alpha i}')^2 = \frac{\sigma_{1i}^2\sigma_{2i}^2}{(1-\alpha) \sigma_{1i}^2 + \alpha\sigma_{2i}^2}$;\;\;\; $\mu'_{\alpha i} = (\sigma'_{\alpha i})^2 \left[ \frac{\alpha\mu_{1 i}}{\sigma_{1i}^2} + \frac{(1-\alpha) \mu_{2i}}{ \sigma_{2i}^2} \right]$\\

-Therefore, the divergence term of the proposed loss function, the first term in Eq. \eqref{eq:cost_fn_js}, can be evaluated by this closed-form expression given in Eq. \eqref{eq:cfjs_mod}.
-The expectation of the log-likelihood, the second term in Eq. \eqref{eq:cost_fn_js}, can be approximated by a Monte-Carlo sampling \footnote{The approximations to the loss functions are denoted by F}.
+Therefore, the divergence term of the proposed loss function, the first term in Eq.~\ref{eq:cost_fn_js}, can be evaluated by this closed-form expression given in Eq.~\ref{eq:cfjs_mod}.
+The expectation of the log-likelihood, the second term in Eq.~\ref{eq:cost_fn_js}, can be approximated by a Monte-Carlo sampling \footnote{The approximations to the loss functions are denoted by F}.
 The details of the minimization process are given in Algorithm~\ref{alg:alg3}.
 Note, for sampling $w_i$ the reparametrization trick is used to separate the deterministic and the stochastic variables.

-\subsubsection{Evaluation of divergences via a Monte Carlo sampling}
+\subsection{Evaluation of divergences via a Monte Carlo sampling}

 In this subsection, we describe the minimization of the JS divergence-based loss functions by evaluating the divergences using the Monte Carlo sampling technique.
-The algorithm provided in this subsection is more general as it is applicable to both the JS-G and the JS-A divergences with no restrictions on the priors.
-The loss functions given in Eq. \eqref{eq:gmex} and Eq. \eqref{eq:cost_fnex_jsa} can be approximated using Monte Carlo samples from the corresponding distributions as shown in Algorithm \ref{alg:alg2}.
+The algorithm provided in this subsection is more general as it applies to both the JS-G and the JS-A divergences with no restrictions on the priors.
+The loss functions given in Eq.~\ref{eq:gmex} and Eq.~\ref{eq:cost_fnex_jsa} can be approximated using Monte Carlo samples from the corresponding distributions as shown in Algorithm \ref{alg:alg2}.

-\subsection{Insights into the proposed JS divergence-based loss functions}
+\section{Insights into the proposed JS divergence-based loss functions}

 To better understand the proposed JS divergence-based loss functions, we use a contrived example to compare them against the conventional KL divergence-based loss function.
-In the following we explore two aspects of the proposed loss functions: \begin{enumerate} \item The ability to regularize. \item The advantage of using the closed-form expression over the Monte Carlo approximation while evaluating the JS-G divergence. \end{enumerate}
+In the following, we explore the regularization ability of the proposed loss functions.
+Further insights on Monte Carlo estimates are given in App.~\ref{app:mc}